rapid7/insightconnect-plugins/plugins/microsoft_atp/help.md

 |Name|Type|Required|Description|Example|
 | :--- | :--- | :--- | :--- | :--- |
 |alert|alert|True|Alert|{'id': 'da637292082891366787_322129023', 'incidentId': 1, 'investigationId': 1, 'assignedTo': 'Automation', 'severity': 'Informational', 'status': 'Resolved', 'investigationState': 'Benign', 'detectionSource': 'WindowsDefenderAv', 'category': 'Malware', 'title': 'EICAR_Test_File malware was detected', 'description': 'Malware and unwanted software are undesirable applications that perform annoying, disruptive, or harmful actions on affected machines.
 Some of these undesirable applications can replicate and spread from one machine to another.
 Others are able to receive commands from remote attackers and perform activities associated with cyber attacks.
 This detection might indicate that the malware was stopped from delivering its payload.
 However, it is prudent to check the machine for signs of infection.', 'alertCreationTime': '2020-07-01T13:51:29.0741799Z', 'firstEventTime': '2020-07-01T13:49:55.2853766Z', 'lastEventTime': '2020-07-01T13:49:55.8520351Z', 'lastUpdateTime': '2020-07-02T20:11:23.0966667Z', 'resolvedTime': '2020-07-01T14:02:24.4812386Z', 'machineId': '2df36d707c1ee508xyFf77f3dbfc95db65bc4a73', 'computerDnsName': 'example-desktop', 'aadTenantId': '5c824599-ab2c-43ab-651x-3b886d4f8f10', 'comments': [], 'evidence': []}|

 Example output:

 ```
 {
   "alert": {
-    "id": "da637292082891366787_322129023",
-    "incidentId": 1,
-    "investigationId": 1,
+    "aadTenantId": "5c824599-ab2c-43ab-651x-3b886d4f8f10",
+    "alertCreationTime": "2020-07-01T13:51:29.0741799Z",
     "assignedTo": "Automation",
-    "severity": "Informational",
-    "status": "Resolved",
-    "investigationState": "Benign",
-    "detectionSource": "WindowsDefenderAv",
     "category": "Malware",
-    "title": "'EICAR_Test_File' malware was detected",
+    "comments": [],
+    "computerDnsName": "example-desktop",
     "description": "Malware and unwanted software are undesirable applications that perform annoying, disruptive, or harmful actions on affected machines.
 Some of these undesirable applications can replicate and spread from one machine to another.
-Others are able to receive commands from remote attackers and perform activities associated with cyber attacks.\n\nThis detection might indicate that the malware was stopped from delivering its payload.
+Others are able to receive commands from remote attackers and perform activities associated with cyber attacks.
+This detection might indicate that the malware was stopped from delivering its payload.
 However, it is prudent to check the machine for signs of infection.",
-    "alertCreationTime": "2020-07-01T13:51:29.0741799Z",
+    "detectionSource": "WindowsDefenderAv",
+    "evidence": [],
     "firstEventTime": "2020-07-01T13:49:55.2853766Z",
+    "id": "da637292082891366787_322129023",
+    "incidentId": 1,
+    "investigationId": 1,
+    "investigationState": "Benign",
     "lastEventTime": "2020-07-01T13:49:55.8520351Z",
     "lastUpdateTime": "2020-07-02T20:11:23.0966667Z",
+    "machineId": "2df36d707c1ee508xyFf77f3dbfc95db65bc4a73",
     "resolvedTime": "2020-07-01T14:02:24.4812386Z",
-    "machineId": "2df36d707c1ee508xyFf77f3dbfc95db65bc4a73",
-    "computerDnsName": "example-desktop",
-    "aadTenantId": "5c824599-ab2c-43ab-651x-3b886d4f8f10",
-    "comments": [],
-    "evidence": []
+    "severity": "Informational",
+    "status": "Resolved",
+    "title": "EICAR_Test_File malware was detected"
   }
 }
 ```